thecodingsophist/spaceman/README.md

 # UFO: THE GAME

-This game was created for the Codeacademy 2019 Summer internship.
+This game was created for the Codeacademy 2019 Summer internship and later edited after I didn't get past the first round of submissions.

 Play it to see what it's about!
 Run "python3 UFO_game.py" in your terminal to play the game!